What does HubSpot AI do? A complete guide for 2026

 Is HubSpot AI right for you?

 So, what’s the verdict?
 HubSpot AI is a really powerful set of tools, especially if your whole business is already running on the HubSpot platform.
-If your marketing, sales, and service teams all use it daily, Breeze offers a smooth, integrated experience that’s hard to find elsewhere.
+If your marketing, sales, and service teams all use it daily, Breeze offers a smooth, integrated experience that is one of the most comprehensive on the market.

 Frequently asked questions